Bioeconomy and Sustainable Materials Institute (BSMI)

 Rasoul Yousefpour

-Rasoul Yousefpour is an Assistant Professor of Forestry at the John H. Daniels Faculty of Architecture, Landscape, and Design, and Director of the Mass Timber Institute.
+Rasoul Yousefpour is an Associate Professor of Forestry at the John H. Daniels Faculty of Architecture, Landscape, and Design, and Director of the Mass Timber Institute.
 Professor Yousefpour studies forest decision processes to find the most desirable adaptation strategies.
 His work investigates the economics of ecosystem services as well as the risks and uncertainties associated […]

 Tamer El-Diraby